 The Department of Astronomy offers the Ph.D. in astronomy.
-Although a master's degree is offered, students generally are not admitted for a terminal master's degree.
+Although a master’s degree is offered, students generally are not admitted for a terminal master’s degree.
 Students typically begin graduate work in the fall semester.
-Undergraduate preparation typically includes at least three years of college physics, and mathematics through differential equations.
+Undergraduate preparation typically includes mathematics through differential equations and at least three years of college physics.

-Please Note: Admission to the doctoral program requires admission to both the Department of Astronomy and the Graduate School.
+Please Note: Admission to the doctoral program requires admission to both the Department of Astronomy and UW-Madison’s Graduate School.

-Refer to "Frequently Asked Questions" for any questions regarding the application form or the application process.
+- Refer to “Frequently Asked Questions” at the bottom of the page for any questions regarding the application form or the application process.

 - Scanned unofficial transcripts from all institutions attended.

 - Astronomy courses for Fall and Spring, if not listed in the transcript.